wgultiano/wgultiano/README.md

-# 👋 Hi, I'm Winston Gultiano
+# 👋 I'm Winston Gultiano

-🎓 BS Information Systems Student
-📍 Kibungan, Benguet, Philippines
-💻 Aspiring Software Developer

 ## 🚀 About Me